Words by Bob Levy & Dennis Livingston

 Song style/genre: Midtempo rumba and tango

-Key(s): G major to D major
+Key(s): F major to E flat major

 About the song: This song slyly celebrates those irresistibly seductive, perilous tempters who we encounter in pop culture, literature or real life whose allure may beckon for a time until you get singed.
 Lyricist Bob Levy says that he thinks of this song as something that could have come out of a musical comedy.
 It's witty as opposed to funny, but yet there has to be that underlying serious side to it.
 We've all been 'seduced' by someone who wrapped us around their finger and reduced us to mush.